Covid-19 pandemic: No government check as private schools fleecing parents

 The committee had also suggested that the government should support parents in depositing fee.

 Thus, the schools were gradually reopened and the stakeholders heaved a sigh of relief.
-The schools that have been charging fee more than Rs2,000 were the least affected by the closure.
+The schools that have been charging fees more than Rs2,000 were the least affected by the closure.

 The PSRA data showed that nearly 2,000 schools collected up to Rs 6,000 monthly fee, while over 1,000 private schools collected Rs10,000 fee a month.

-The schools that charge fee of Rs15,000 per month are two dozen.
-Nearly 20 schools in the province are collecting Rs20,000 fee per month.
-Three schools in the province collected Rs25,000 as monthly tuition fee, while one each institution charge Rs35,000 and Rs45,000 each.
+The schools that charge a fee of Rs15,000 per month are two dozen.
+Nearly 20 schools in the province are collecting a Rs20,000 fee per month.
+Three schools in the province collected Rs25,000 as monthly tuition fee, while one each institution charged Rs35,000 and Rs45,000 each.

 There are the institutions that are referred to as ‘mafia schools’.
 They have established their monopoly.
 The parents are forced to deposit their fees in time for the fear that the children may not be struck off from the schools.